lchaney/Sagebrush_Mort/README.md

-#Climate at the local and landscape level drive adaptive genetic responses associated with survival in big sagebrush (Artemisia tridentata)
+#Climate drives adaptive genetic responses associated with survival in big sagebrush (Artemisia tridentata)

-[Lindsay Chaney] (http://www.lindsaychaney.com) and [Bryce Richardson] (http://www.fs.fed.us/rmrs-beta/people/richardson-bryce)
+[Lindsay Chaney] (http://www.lindsaychaney.com), [Bryce Richardson] (http://www.fs.fed.us/rmrs-beta/people/richardson-bryce), and [Matt Germino] (https://fresc.usgs.gov/people/Profile.aspx?Emp_ID=1204)

 This repository contains all the code used in the manuscript:

-enter citation here
+Chaney, L., Richardson, B. A., & Germino, M. J. (2016).
+Climate drives adaptive genetic responses associated with survival in big sagebrush (Artemisia tridentata).
+Evolutionary Applications. http://dx.doi.org/10.1111/eva.12440

-**Abstract:** 	A genecological approach was used to explore genetic variation in survival in in Artemisia tridentata (big sagebrush).
-Artemisia tridentata is a fundamental shrub species in western North America, large declines of this species and its affect on associated wildlife has resulted in increased conservation and restoration efforts.
-Common garden experiments were established at three sites with seedlings from 55 source-populations.
-Populations included each of the three predominant subspecies, and cytotype variation within subspecies.
-Survival was monitored for five-years to assess differences in survival between gardens and populations.
-We found evidence of adaptive genetic variation for survival in A. tridentata.
-Survival within gardens differed by population and a large proportion of this variation is explained by climate of the seed source.
-Plants from more continental climates (greater summer-winter temperature differences) had the highest levels of survival, while populations from warmer and drier sites had the lowest levels of survival.
-Survival differed between gardens as result of minimum temperatures.
-These climatic differences among gardens are likely to be associated with atmospheric decoupling and/or cold air drainage.
-Understanding how genetic variation is arrayed across the landscape and its association with climate can greatly enhance the success of restoration and conservation.
+**Abstract:** 	A genecological approach was used to explore genetic variation for survival in Artemisia tridentata (big sagebrush).
+Artemisia tridentata is a widespread and foundational shrub species in western North America.
+This species has become extremely fragmented, to the detriment of dependent wildlife, and efforts to restore it are now a land management priority.
+Common-garden experiments were established at three sites with seedlings from 55 source-populations.
+Populations included each of the three predominant subspecies, and cytotype variations.
+Survival was monitored for 5 years to assess differences in survival between gardens and populations.
+We found evidence of adaptive genetic variation for survival.
+Survival within gardens differed by source-population and a substantial proportion of this variation was explained by seed climate of origin.
+Plants from areas with the coldest winters had the highest levels of survival, while populations from warmer and drier sites had the lowest levels of survival.
+Survival was lowest, 36%, in the garden that was prone to the lowest minimum temperatures.
+These results suggest the importance of climatic driven genetic differences and their effect on survival.
+Understanding how genetic variation is arrayed across the landscape, and its association with climate can greatly enhance the success of restoration and conservation.

 ##Data

-Data has been archived for public access at Dryad (link)
+Data has been archived for public access at Dryad (http://datadryad.org/resource/doi:10.5061/dryad.32s2t)

 To cite this data:

 ```
-data citation
+Chaney L, Richardson BA, Germino MJ (2016) Data from: Climate drives adaptive genetic responses associated with survival in big sagebrush (Artemisia tridentata).
+Dryad Digital Repository. http://dx.doi.org/10.5061/dryad.32s2t
 ```

 ##Running